palak-11-bansal/Summer-of-Bitcoin-task-solution/README.md

 * Check if the selected transaction is valid.
 That is all its parents are already included in the block.
 * If the transaction is valid include the transaction and update fee and weight and erase it from curr set.
 If it is not valid go to next highest transaction.
 # Output:
-* num of transactions read : 5214
+* total number of transactions: 5214
-* number of transactions in the valid block: 3174
+* number of transactions included in the valid block: 3174
 * total fee: 5696031
 * total weight: 3999936
 ### Happy Coding:)